Jordan Roth: Career

-Roth hosts an interview series "Broadway Talks" at the 92nd Street Y, facilitating one-on-one discussions with Broadway actors.
-He also produced and starred in the YouTube animated series, “The Birds and the BS,” a comedic series addressing American culture in the Trump era; and publishes the online newsletter, Warmly Jordan.
-Previously, Roth founded the social network website Culturalist, which aggregated “Top 10” lists from users.
+Roth hosts an interview series Broadway Talks at the 92nd Street Y, facilitating one-on-one discussions with Broadway actors.
+He also produced and starred in the YouTube animated series, The Birds and the BS, a comedic series addressing American culture during the first Trump presidency; and publishes the online newsletter, Warmly Jordan.
+Previously, Roth founded the social network website Culturalist, which aggregated "Top 10” lists from users.